 When in Doubt, Ask Questions

 If you’re unsure of any step in your 501(c)(3) tax filing process, make sure you seek correct answers from reputable sources.
-Consult your CPA, or reach out to the expert bookkeeping team at Botkeeper for help getting your books in order.
+Consult your accounting professional, or reach out to the expert bookkeeping team at Botkeeper for help getting your books in order.